UnitedColective/potential-adventure/CITATION.md

 **APA:**
 ```
-Balderas, A. (2024).
+Sterling A..M.
+(2026).
 The Point of Creation: A Unified Framework for Generative
 Self-Governance.
 Independent Research.
 https://github.com/UnitedColective/potential-adventure
 ```